ratpack/ratpack/ratpack-manual/src/content/chapters/13-http.md

 Your payload should be small because all Cookies for a website (domain) combined cannot exceed 4K.

 ### The `ratpack-session-redis` module
-To use the redis session module add the dependency (`compile group: 'io.ratpack', name: 'ratpack-session-redis'`) to your project.
+To use the redis session module add the dependency (`compile 'io.ratpack:ratpack-session-redis:@ratpack-version@'`) to your project.

 Then configure redis after loading the session module.

 ```language-groovy
 bindings {
   module(SessionModule)